This post may include affiliate links. Thank you for your support.

 You forgot the best use of all for them.
 Side dish.
 I loves me some caramelized onions

 This method is a game changer!!
 We love caramelized onions in so many things, but I don’t always have time to make them.
-So excited to try this!
+So excited to have found this!

 You can use caramelized onions in almost anything!
 Love this oven version…fuss free and quick!